-In the post Harry Potter age readers have become used to a dizzying number of children’s books which inevitably become series.
-Title after title appears year upon year, as surely as the tide pushes the sea onto the shore.
-They have their day in the sun and are washed away when the next wave hits.
+In the post Harry Potter age readers have become used to a dizzying number of new children’s books.
+It’s expected that your favourite author will produce a new title every year, as surely as the tide pushes the sea onto the shore.
+Most have their day in the sun and are washed away when the next wave hits.
 I’m somewhat awed by this unceasing work ethic, but am even more impressed by SF Said, a rare contemporary children’s writer who instead of drawing pictures in the sand chooses to carve them in stone, labouring over many years to create stories that will stand the test of time.

-I’ll wager it’s worth the enormous effort.
 His first two books about Varjak Paw took the seemingly throwaway concept of a Kung Fu cat and treated it with the utmost seriousness.
 The philosophical weight of ‘the way’, Varjak Paw’s version of ‘the force’ is something that young readers can really believe in.
-His follow up Phoenix was even more ambitious, a space opera of Valkyrian proportions that took him seven years to complete.
+The follow up, Phoenix was even more ambitious, a space opera of Valkyrian proportions that took him seven years to complete.

 These are the sort of books that people will want to keep and pass on to their own children.
 But what were the books that SF has held on to since childhood?